acurteman/cryptographic/docs.md

 - Commands:

+	- "/buy": "< item name> < quanitity> Purchase an item",

-    - "/changealias": "< newalias > Change your current alias"
+    - "/changealias": "< newalias> Change your current alias",

-    - "/changecolor": "< newcolor > Change your current color"
+    - "/changecolor": "< newcolor> Change your current color",

-    - "/changepass": "< newpassword > Change your current password"
+    - "/changepass": "< newpassword> Change your current password",

+    - "/cycle": "< action> < target> Set your action for the current cycle, with optional target user",

+    - "/cyclelist": "Show a list of available cycle actions",

+    - "/exec": "< item> < target> Execute a purchased item",

-    - "/help": "Show list of commands"
+    - "/help": "Show list of commands",

+    - "/inv": "Show current inventory"

-    - "/listmodes": "Show a list of process modes"
+    - "/listmodes": "Show a list of process modes",

-    - "/resetpass": "Reset your password to the default network password"
+    - "/resetpass": "Reset your password to the default network password",

-    - "/setmode": "< mode > Set your current process mode"
+    - "/setmode": "< mode> Set your current process mode",

+    - "/shoplist": "Show a list of items to buy",

-    - "/startgame": "SERVER ONLY, forces the game to start"
+    - "/startgame": "SERVER ONLY, forces the game to start",

-    - "/stopgame": "SERVER ONLY, forces the game to stop
+    - "/stopgame": "SERVER ONLY, forces the game to stop",

-    - "/w": "< username > < message > Send whisper to another user"
+    - "/w": "< username> < message> Send whisper to another user"}

 ### connectedList: Dictionary

 - Dictionary of connected users, keys are user network ID's, values are usernames

+### cycleActionList: Dictionary

+- Contains all the actions that can be performed by the /cycle command.
+Keys are actions, and values are action descriptions

+- Dictionary contents:

+    - "hackWallet": "Attempt to steal credits from another users wallet"

+    - "fortFirewall": "Fortify your firewall, which will prevent one succesfull attack"

 ### cycleTimer: Timer